 Opening systems on the street or entrance foyer are the prime places for personalization.
-These are straight forward or direct declarations as much as they are subtle identifications.
+These are straightforward or direct declarations, as much as they are subtle identifications.

 The street side openings are the chief locations where the declarative elements are placed.
 But these can also occur at entry points of sub spaces such as kitchen, prayer room, bed room, toilet, etc.

-The identification and declarative elements are very essential enrichments and for personalization of the building and its sub sections.
+The identification and declarative elements are very essential enrichment and for personalization of the building and its sub sections.
 Some declarations result from attempts to personalize a building.
 Immigrants try to enrich their homes with a lifestyle they have inherited.
 These lifestyle enrichments are like the colours, fabrics, furniture, landscaping, sculptures and other decorative feature.
 Similarly the peculiar odours of foods and sounds generating from their buildings declare the owner’s identity.

 Identification elements differentiate a building within a group, or associate the building to a category such as class or colony.
 In a mass housing colony, people treat their doors, windows, or curtains, extravagantly different from their neighbours.
 Opposite to this, identical doors and windows conjoin several, even differently styled buildings into a cohesive entity, a colony.